Aetherls/sentencemixerai-Vulkan/README.md

 # sentencemixerai

 Extract words from video or audio.
 Mix the words around.
 Generate a new video or audio clip.
 This repository is the local version of [sentencemixerai.vercel.app](https://sentencemixerai.vercel.app), which allows you to run both the site and server on your own hardware.
-The AI server can run on either CPU or GPU, but expect significantly faster results when using a GPU.

 ---

 ## Prerequisites

 - **Python**: Version 3.8 or higher is required.
+- **Windows**: This version is optimized for Windows with AMD GPU support

 ---